vivilink/sycamore/README.md

 You need to provide the sample names of the tree leaves with parameter 'relate_sample_names', and these will be matched to the sample names in the phenotype file.
 Individuals with missing phenotypes, or individuals who are missing from the ARG, are removed.

+In order to parallelize the task, we split each ARG $tree into smaller ARGs of length 1Mb with the following command:

+    python ./ARGWAS.py --task makeTreeChunks --tree_file $tree --out $dir/$example --chunk_size 1000000 --skip_first_tree

 If you do not want to use the two-step approach, here are the parameters to correct for population structure: